HelixDevelopment/Helix-CLI/Specification/CLI_Specs.md

 - Filtering sessions by active, stuck, completed, etc.
 - Session monitoring - show commands executed by the agent and their results, cpu and memory usage, etc. ("monitor" command)

+## Memory

+All work done will be stored in database in several layers as working memory so LLMs will be able to use it and continue where they left of!
+The structire of remembering will be Project -> All done so far -> Current sessions -> Current work in progress.
+Once user re-executes the request, or types similar one and sends it to execution, system will recognize it as already in progress and will not execute it again!
+It will update on current status after check and next steps, then continue with work.
+If there is no such work done on project at the moment fresh new operation will be done to achieve golas from the request sent.

 ## Testing

 Tbd